 An MPTS Interim Orders Tribunal will not make a factual finding in relation to the substantive allegations against a doctor, as this is not the purpose of an Interim Orders Tribunal Hearing.
 The Tribunal is there to conduct a risk assessment about a doctor continuing to practise, whilst the GMC investigates the doctor’s fitness to practise.
 A GMC Interim Orders Panel has the power to make the following decisions:

-An MPTS Interim Orders Tribunal has the power to improse the following orders:
+An MPTS Interim Orders Tribunal has the power to impose the following orders:

 • No order;